 Hopscotch Formula, a collaborative, interactive, public performance with Sasha Sumner, took place along 14th Street in Union Square, NYC as part of Art in Odd Places 2013: Number.

-Recycled Influence (view 1), 2015, drawing performance with Cheri Ibes, Center for Contemporary Art, Santa Fe
+Recycled Influence (view 1), 2015, drawing performance with Cheri Ibes and incorporating the poetry of Christopher J. Johnson, Center for Contemporary Art, Santa Fe

 Hopscotch Formula (view 1), interactive performance collaboration with Sasha Sumner, Art in Odd Places, NYC

 Click on 'Curatorial' in Navigation bar for gallery of images.
 From there, click on any image for Lightbox and titles.